Maksym7415/eat-beat_RN/README.dev.md

 1. install expo globally
    npm i  expo-cli -g

+2. Enter login and password from the section **ATTENTION ACCESS FOR THE EXPO**

+expo login

-2. Run command in the consol
+3. Run command in the consol

    expo build:android --release-channel <Current version>